MindsetConsulting/sapgui/README.md

 # sapgui
-SAP Fiori App to Launch SAPGUI for Windows
+SAP Fiori App to Launch SAPGUI for Windows.

+For more Fiori applications, please check http://www.mindsetconsulting.com